vivaanish/menucalccsharp/README.md

+# 🧮 menucalc

-This is a simple menu-based calculator I built using C#.
-The program runs in the console and lets the user choose between basic operations like Sum, Multiply, and Subtract.
-For the sum operation, the user can optionally enter a third number.
-The calculator keeps running until the user selects the exit option.
+**menucalc** is a simple menu-based calculator built using **C#**.
+It runs in the console and allows the user to perform basic arithmetic operations like **Sum**, **Multiply**, and **Subtract**.
+For addition, it also gives the option to include a third number.
+The program keeps running in a loop until the user chooses to exit.

+---

+## 📋 Features

+- Menu-based interface with 4 options:
+  - `1` → Sum (with optional third number)
+  - `2` → Multiply
+  - `3` → Subtract
+  - `4` → Exit
+- Uses functions for cleaner logic:
+  - `sum(double, double)`
+  - `sumThree(double, double, double)`
+  - `multiply(double, double)`
+  - `subtract(double, double)`
+- Loop-based structure to handle continuous user interaction
+- Basic input validation using `try-parse` logic (optional to improve)

+---

+## 🛠️ How It Works

+1. User is prompted with a menu.
+2. Based on the choice, the user enters numbers.
+3. The program performs the calculation and displays the result.
+4. The menu appears again until the user selects exit.

+---

+## 💻 Sample Run